sourcegraph/cody/vscode/README.md

 ## Cody Enterprise

 Cody Enterprise requires the use of a Sourcegraph Enterprise instance, and gives you access to AI coding tools across your entire organization.

-If you’re a Sourcegraph Enterprise customer and would like to try Cody Enterprise, contact your technical advisor.
-If you’d like to set up a trial, [contact us](https://about.sourcegraph.com/contact/request-info) to discuss pricing and options.
+[Contact us](https://about.sourcegraph.com/contact/request-info) to set up a trial of Cody Enterprise.
+If you’re an existing Sourcegraph Enterprise customer, contact your technical advisor.

 ## Feedback